IIIF/cookbook-recipes/recipe/0261-non-rectangular-commenting/index.md

 ## Example

-In this Manifest, we are highlighting a fountain with a statue on top of it in Göttingen, and imagining that we want to be fairly precise in our highlight.
+In this Manifest, we are highlighting a fountain with a statue on top of it and imagining that we want to be fairly precise in our highlight.
 The client should not show the bounding box on the image.

 {% include manifest_links.html viewers="Mirador,Annona" manifest="manifest.json" %}